Preserving Space for Pollinators

 When planting, leave some open soil exposed is certain areas away from your home's points of entry.
 Many native bees are ground nesters.
 If yellow jackets move in on you--that's a threat to your family's health and of course you would need to do something about a nest like this.
+(Flooding such colonies out is a safe, non-toxic alternative.)
 But small patches of soil will give some of our bumblebees a place to hatch out the next generation.

 Provide Clean Water: bird baths, water features and rain gardens can all help support pollinators.
 Bird baths need to be kept clean (rinse them well if you use any type of cleaning agent besides elbow grease).
 Water features need to have a "still" portion for insects to take advantage of them.
 Both of these need to have stones or other unglazed surfaces that bees can use to crawl down to the edge of the water safely.
 There is nothing more depressing than a batch of drowned bees in your bird bath.